 16th and 23rd places in the mixed media category of the Revela 2021 art contest, Bogotá (Colombia).

-Origami Authors & Creators
+Origami Authors & Creators, as a member.

 De Cajas y Sobres: Origami y el Diseño Industrial de Empaques, at World Origami Days Festival, by the Bolivian Origami Society in 2021.

 Of Boxes & Envelopes: Origami and Industrial Packaging Design, for Foldeas: Sharing Ideas Through Origami in 2021.

 Creating through the Frankensteinian Method in Origami, self-managed through Zoom in 2020.